ALPHONSE-3-AI/GET-HELP/README.md

-Tool Used: [Gemini,ChatGPT]

-Purpose:
+Tools Used

+Gemini, ChatGPT

+Purpose

-ChatGPT and Gemini was used for  code assistance, debugging support, and content creation
+ChatGPT and Gemini were used for:

+Code assistance and logic building

+Debugging support

+Documentation and content creation

+UI/UX ideas and feature brainstorming

 Team Contributions

-[alphonse maria martin]: [Frontend development, API integration]
-[sara nisam]: [Backend development, Database design]
+Alphonse Maria Martin

+Frontend Development

+API Integration

+UI Components & Styling

+Sara Nisam

+Backend Development

+Database Design

+Supabase Configuration & Authentication

 License

-This project is licensed under the [LICENSE_NAME] License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

-Common License Options:
+Common License Options

-MIT License (Permissive, widely used)
+MIT License – Permissive and widely used

-Apache 2.0 (Permissive with patent grant)
+Apache 2.0 – Permissive with patent protection

-GPL v3 (Copyleft, requires derivative works to be open source) Made with ❤️ at TinkerHub
+GPL v3 – Copyleft, requires derivative works to remain open-source

-appukurian Kuriyaappi
+Made with ❤️ at TinkerHub 🚀

 Footer
 © 2026 G